-European site Species Thames Basin Nightjar Caprimulgus europaeus: 7.8% of the breeding population in Heaths SPA Great Britain (count mean, 1998-1999); • Woodlark Lullula arborea: 9.9% of the breeding population in Great Britain (count as at 1997); Dartford warbler Sylvia undata: 27.8% of the breeding population in Great Britain (count as at 1999).
-Wealden Heaths Nightjar Caprimulgus europaeus: 7.8% of the breeding population in Phase I & II SPA Great Britain (count mean, 1998-1999); Woodlark Lullula arborea: 9.9% of the breeding population in Great Britain (count as at 1997); Dartford warbler Sylvia undata: 27.8% of the breeding population in Great Britain (count as at 1999).
-Ebernoe A maternity colony of barbastelles Barbastella barbastellus with Common SAC species appearing to be present throughout the year 1323 Bechstein's bat Myotis bechsteinii A maternity colony of Bechstein's bat Myotis bechsteinii is associated with this area
+European site Species Thames Basin Nightjar Caprimulgus europaeus: 7.8% of the breeding Heaths SPA population in Great Britain (count mean, 1998-1999); Woodlark Lullula arborea: 9.9% of the breeding population in Great Britain (count as at 1997); Dartford warbler Sylvia undata: 27.8% of the breeding population in Great Britain (count as at 1999).
+Wealden Nightjar Caprimulgus europaeus: 7.8% of the breeding Heaths Phase I population in Great Britain (count mean, 1998-1999); & II SPA Woodlark Lullula arborea: 9.9% of the breeding population in Great Britain (count as at 1997); Dartford warbler Sylvia undata: 27.8% of the breeding population in Great Britain (count as at 1999).
+Ebernoe A maternity colony of barbastelles Barbastella barbastellus with Common SAC species appearing to be present throughout the year 1323 Bechstein's bat Myotis bechsteinii

+European site Species

+A maternity colony of Bechstein's bat Myotis bechsteinii is associated with this area

-Mole Gap to • Great crested newt Triturus cristatus
+Mole Gap to Great crested newt Triturus cristatus

-Reigate • Bechstein's bat Myotis bechsteinii
+Reigate Bechstein's bat Myotis bechsteinii

-Escarpment SAC
+Escarpment

-The Mens SAC • Barbastella barbastellus for which the area is considered to support

-a significant presence.

-Woolmer Forest • Erica tetralix

 SAC

+The Mens SAC Barbastella barbastellus for which the area is considered to

+support a significant presence.

+Woolmer Erica tetralix

+Forest SAC